learn-co-curriculum/ruby-oo-complex-objects-school-domain/README.md

 ### Part 1.

-Write a model that stores students along with the grade that they are in so the following code would work:
+Write a model in the `lib` directory that stores students along with their grade so that the following code would run:

 ```ruby
 school = School.new("Bayside High School")